nGin482/Read-List/README.md

 # This Project
+A reading list web application that manages a list of fanfics that are considered worth reading.

+These stories are collected from across a number of different fandoms from Fanfiction.Net and Archive of our Own.
+The details of these stories are collected by a python project that are then sent to this project by means of an API call to the Read List's back-end server.
+There is a JSON file created each time this project receives the stories collected.

-A repository for a web application featuring a back end server that collects a number of fanfics from different archives across AO3 and FFN; as well as a front end that allows the user to view the stories.
+This repository features a back end server that collects a number of fanfics from different archives across AO3 and FFN; as well as a front end that allows the user to view the stories.

 ## Known Issues
 1. Delete handler from the main page not performing as expected